Remembering Steve Cropper / Playwright Tom Stoppard

 This is Fresh Air.
 I'm David Biancoole.

-Steve Cropper, the guitarist whose influential work for Stacks Records in Memphis helped define soul music in the 1960s and 70s, died Wednesday in Nashville.
+Steve Cropper, the guitarist whose influential work for Stacks Records in Memphis helped define soul music in the 1960s and 70s, He died Wednesday in Nashville.

 He was 84 years old.
 Today, we listen back to an archive interview with Cropper.

-As a member of Booker T and the MGs, the in-house rhythm section at Stacks, Cropper played guitar on some of the greatest soul hits of the 60s.
+As a member of Booker T and the MGs, the in-house rhythm section at Stacks, Cropper played guitar on some of the greatest soul hits of the 60s: records by Carla and Rufus Thomas, Wilson Pickett, Sam and Dave, and Otis Redding.

 too long

-to stop now
+to stop me now

 You are tired

-And you want to be free
+and you want to be free

 My love is going stronger

-as you become a habit to me
+as you become a habit

-Ooh and am loving you
+who am loving you

-too long.
+too long,

-I don't want to stop now.
+I don't want to stop tonight.

 Otis Redding, recorded in 1965.